 The chapter examines the socio-ecclesial or practical theological situation of Asian Americans, of which Korean Americans are a part and out of which Korean American evangelical diasporas seek their unique cultural faith formation-the topics of the following chapters.1 The Asian American socio-ecclesial context is a hard one to analyze because of its cultural complexity.
 Mainly, the complexity comes from the dual identity or double consciousness of Asian American life-being Asian on the one hand and American on the other.
 This hybridity without a doubt complicates the cultural investigation of Asian American Christianity.
 At the same time, however, that hybridity is a key research focus, which will reveal core values of living, the apparent spiritual struggles, fundamental cultural and racial conflicts, and emotional, psychological, and religious issues of Asian American life.2 Below, I explore that puzzling Asian American Christian context, relying on three major Asian American scholarly figures (or groups).

 Yang, Sunggu, "Key Socio-Ecclesial Themes Arising in the Asian American Community (Chapter One of Evangelical Pilgrims From the East: Faith Fundamentals of Korean American Protestant Diasporas)" (2016).
-Faculty Publications - College of Christian Studies.
+Faculty Publications - George Fox School of Theology.
 375.